 Learn how the Cloudflare Security Level controls Captcha challenges for requests from low reputation IP addresses.

 Security Level uses the IP reputation of a visitor to decide whether to present a Captcha challenge page.
 Once the visitor enters the correct Captcha, they receive the appropriate website resources.
-IP Reputation is collected from Project Honeypot.

 |Security Level||Threat Scores||Description|